SwitzerlandCentral Switzerland

 When does the Susten Pass open each year?

 There is no fixed annual opening day.
-Winter closure often runs from around November into June, and on April 24, 2026 the official pass portals still showed it closed.
+Winter closure typically runs from around November into June; in 2026 the Susten Pass reopened on June 12.
+Always confirm the live status on the official pass portals before you drive.

 Can I combine Susten with Furka and Grimsel in one day?